avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/demo-iotc-x-linux-ai/QuickStart_Webinar.md

 # STM32MP257x-EV1 Evaluation Kit QuickStart for Webinar

 # 1. Introduction
 This guide is designed to walk through the steps to connect the STM32MP257-EV1 to the Avnet IoTConnect platform and demonstrate the on-board Imgage Classification functionality as shown in the webinar hosted by ST and Avnet November, 2024.
+For greatest reach, this guide is written to be following on a Windows 10/11 host machine.

 # 2. Hardware Requirements
 * STM32MP257F-EV1 Evaluation Board